 Like many other countries in the world, Singapore is beset with a gender pay gap.
 This refers to the difference between how much men earn and how much women earn.

-In Singapore, women earn 16.3% less than men, based on a 2018 study by MOM.
-That means if the average Singaporean man earns $5,000 each month, his female counterpart earns $4,185.
-Thus, for the same number of working years, women on average will earn less than men and find themselves with less money saved in the bank when they hit their retirement years.
-That’s a big reason (if not the biggest) why women need to save more now to ensure they have enough savings later during their twilight years.
+In Singapore, women earn 14.3% less than men, based on a 2023 study by MOM.
+That means if the average Singaporean man earns $5,000 each month, his female counterpart earns $4,285.
+Thus, for the same number of working years, women on average will earn less than men and have less money saved in the bank by the time they hit their retirement years.
+That’s a big reason (if not the biggest) why women need to save more now to ensure they have enough savings later.

 Hold up, why does the gender pay gap get “adjusted” to 6%?
 Basically, this is how we explain why the gap exists.
 MOM looks at human capital factors like age and education, as well as labour market factors like occupation, industry, and usual hours worked per week.